 Our aim is to try and make it easy, fast and convenient for people to choose more sustainable clothing.
 We know that designers, suppliers and consumers must work together to solve the issues in the fashion and textiles industry.
 As designers we are working on better information and cleaner products that solve problems when people buy them - as well as technology to improve access.
-Our hope, and our experience suggests, that consumers who have good information will go ahead and make better choices.
-And so at Rapanui focus on one thing: Solve the sustainability challenges in fashion through design and technology, and empower consumers to vote with their wallet by making the information convenient, accessable and the products cool and functional.
+Our hope, and our experience suggests, that consumers who are informed and empowered will go ahead and make better choices.
 We can't fight against the economy but we can join in and turn things around from the inside, one product at a time.

 "A most valuable and interesting project" - Sir David Attenborough